Midas-Labs/node-js-challenge/README.md

 File!: The uploaded file object with its URL.

 ### Resolvers
-####saveUser Resolver
+#### saveUser Resolver
 Handles the saveUser mutation to save a new user.

--Arguments:
+Arguments:
 name (String!): The name of the user. email (String!): The email of the user. auth0Id (String!): The Auth0 ID of the user. picture (String): The picture URL of the user (optional).
--Returns:
+Returns:
 User: The saved user object.

-####upload Resolver
+#### upload Resolver
 Handles the upload mutation to upload a file for a specific user.

--Arguments:
+Arguments:
 userId (String!): The ID of the user. file (Upload!): The file to be uploaded.
--Returns:
+Returns:
 File!: The uploaded file object with its URL.

-##Usage
+## Usage
 Once the application is up and running, you can:

--Create a new user by signing up via the GraphQL API.
+- Create a new user by signing up via the GraphQL API.
--Upload an image as a user, which will be saved to AWS S3.
+- Upload an image as a user, which will be saved to AWS S3.
 Fetch and display the images saved.
--Query user data or mutate (update/delete) user data via the GraphQL playground at /graphql.
+- Query user data or mutate (update/delete) user data via the GraphQL playground at /graphql.
-To interact with the API, visit http://localhost:4000/graphql to use the built-in GraphQL Playground.

-##Scripts
+## Scripts
--npm run start: Starts the application in production mode.
+- npm run start: Starts the application in production mode.
--npm run dev: Starts the application in development mode with hot-reloading.
+- npm run dev: Starts the application in development mode with hot-reloading.
--npm run build: Compiles TypeScript files into JavaScript for production.
+- npm run build: Compiles TypeScript files into JavaScript for production.